 - Intel Labs Technical Contribution Award, 2011

-- Best Thesis Award, College of Engineering, Purdue University, USA, 2007
+- Best Thesis Award from the College of Engineering at Purdue University, 2007

 A. Raychowdhury, D. Somasekhar, J. Tschanz, and V. De, "A fully-digital phase-locked low dropout regulator in 32nm CMOS," Proceedings of the VLSI Circuit Symposium, June 2012.